The Transparent Sun

 Armed with only a modem and a dial-up connection, you too can see right through the Sun!

-April 27th and 28th are Sun-Earth Days, a national celebration of the Sun, the space around Earth, and how all of it affects life on our planet.
+Sun-Earth Days, a national celebration of the Sun, the space around Earth, and how all of it affects life on our planet.
 A great Sun-Earth Day activity is sunspot watching.
 Active region 9393 is still a whopper spanning 20 Earth diameters from end to end -- and it's located near the center of the solar disk.

 Left: On April 25, 2001, sunspot 9393 crossed the center of the Sun for the second time in four weeks.
 This white-light image of the Sun is courtesy of the Solar and Heliospheric Observatory.